 Kraftick played and excelled in golf at the collegiate level and has always had an interest in coaching.
 He started his coaching career as an assistant at North Laurel High School in London, KY in 2004 before taking over the head ranks in 2006-2007.

 Coach Kraftick has developed both the men and women's golf programs into extremely successful teams.
-Over the past five seasons, the men have 31 tournament wins, 5 MSC Regular Season Titles, 5 MSC Tournament Titles, and have been to 5 NAIA National Tournaments.
-The 2012-2013 season ended with the Patriots 3rd straight Top 10 finish in the NAIA National Tournament.
-The Patriots also had 2 NAIA All-American, 4 GCAA All Americans and 4 MSC All-Conference selections in 2011-12.
+Over the past six seasons, the men have 36 tournament wins, 5 MSC Regular Season Titles, 5 MSC Tournament Titles, and have been to 5 NAIA National Tournaments.
+In his tenure Kraftick has coached 6 NAIA and 6 GCAA All Americans, 12 MSC All Conference Players and 3 MSC Players of the Year.
 Kraftick has also been named the MSC Coach of the Year each of the last five seasons.
 He was also named the GCAA South Region Coach of the Year in 2011-2012.

 The women's program has had its own share of success.
-In 2012-13, they were the Mid-South Conference Regular Season Champions and MSC Tournament Champions, for the 2nd straight season, finishing 12th in the NAIA National Tournament.
-The women have a record of 348-160-3 over the past four years including 17 tournament wins.
-The Women also had a 61-2 record in the MSC in the past 2 seasons.
-Kraftict was named MSC Women's Coach of the Year for 2010-11 as well as 2012-13 Kraftick commented, "We are very proud of the program we have built here at UC.
+In 2013-14, they were the Mid-South Conference Regular Season Champions and MSC Tournament Champions, for the 3rd straight season, finishing 5th in the NAIA National Tournament.
+The women won a school record (10) events and over the past 5 years have won 26 tournaments in all.
+The women also had a 91-2 record in the MSC in the past 3 seasons.
+Kraftick was named MSC Women's Coach of the Year for 2010-11 as well as 2012-13 Kraftick commented, "We are very proud of the program we have built here at UC.
 Our players are invested and have very high expectations of themselves and their teammates.
 We work hard to produce not only great players but great people."